 Apart from the above-mentioned cause of upgrading or getting a new iPhone, the iMessage “Activation Unsuccessful” error could also be due to changing your mobile or internet service carrier.
 The cause is almost always a software one so going to an apple store won’t do you much good as you can easily fix the problem by the following methods we have listed below.

 1. Check your internet connection

-One of the first things you should check is that you have a steady Wi-fi connection to your device.
+One of the first things you should check is that you have a steady Wi-Fi connection to your device.
 In most cases the Wi-fi connectivity is poor and iMessage is unable to connect and sync with Apple’s server.
-If you have any other Wi-Fi device available go to your Settings->Wi-Fi then out in the password of the other device.
+If you have any other Wi-Fi device available go to your Settings->Wi-Fi then put in the password of the other device.